dyammons/CanineGliomaManuscript/README.md

 __Normalized_n18_batched.csv__ - processed NanoString data obtained by running raw nSolver data through nCounter software.
 Values provided are normalized counts for each feature.

 __geneList.csv__ - list of hgnc_symbol and description from ensembl database for the features identified as upregulated when comparing gene expression between high- and low-grade gliomas.
-This is loaded in as a .csv to avoid any potential connection errors with BioMart/Ensembl, but the code is provided in a noted-out section (lines 801-804 if you wish to run the code).
+This is loaded in as a .csv to avoid any potential connection errors with BioMart/Ensembl, but the code is provided in a noted-out section.

 ### Script